Mathématique: Intergalactic Gate Bridge

 “You need a place to crash?”
 Carter’s face is tragically hopeful.
 “I hear good things about my sleeper sofa.”

-“I’m the harshest critic you’re ever gonna find,” McKay says, finishing his beer.
+“I’m the harshest critic you’ll ever find.”
+McKay finishes his beer.

 “Don’t I know it.”
 Carter wipes her face.

 “Do you think we’ll be okay?”
-McKay asks her.
+McKay asks.

-“If you’d said yes,” McKay whispers, as she lowers the helmet to her side, “I would have believed you.
+“If you’d said yes,” McKay whispers, “I would’ve believed you.
 You’re the only one I would have believed.”

 Carter looks at him, and for all her sadness, for all the nuanced layers of her understanding of who he is, and what he means—she might as well have been John Sheppard.
 He might as well have been Jack O’Neill.